VanQuishi/css-exercises/grid/03-grid-layout-3/README.md

-x The `ul` inside the nav element contains another grid x The sidebar element has a gap of 50px x The text elements in the sidebar are centered with grid
-- The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties
-- The article columns should have a minimum value of 250px and a maximum of 1fr unit x The article element has a gap of 15px x The card elements inside the article container have a height of 200px x The header and footer span across both columns
+x The `ul` inside the nav element contains another grid x The sidebar element has a gap of 50px x The text elements in the sidebar are centered with grid x The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties x  The article columns should have a minimum value of 250px and a maximum of 1fr unit x The article element has a gap of 15px x The card elements inside the article container have a height of 200px x The header and footer span across both columns